C.J. Abrams Player Props: Nationals vs. Angels

 The Washington Nationals and C.J.
-Abrams, who went 0-for-5 last time out, battle Jose Suarez and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+Abrams, who went 1-for-4 with two RBI last time in action, take on Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Rockies.
+In his last appearance, he went 1-for-4 with two RBI against the Angels.

 C.J.
 Abrams Game Info & Props vs. the Angels